typewind/typewind.github.io/source/about/index.md

 ---

 # Summary

+> To explore strange new worlds,
+> to seek out new life and new civilizations,
+> to boldly go where no one has gone before
+> --Star Trek

  - Current Strategy Consultant @ Amey, London
  - Former member of Women Football Team @ University of Liverpool
  - Former Operation Specialist @ Hupu Sports Media, Shanghai